 OEHS continued to monitor and ensure institutional compliance with the US Department of Homeland Security (DHS) Chemical Facility Anti-Terrorism Standards (CFATS).
-This regulation requires facilities that possess or transfer certain "Chemicals of Interest," to file an in-depth screening report with DHS and comply with certain security requirements.
+As of July 28, 2023, Congress allowed the statutory authority for the Chemical Facility Anti-Terrorism Standards (CFATS) program (6 CFR Part 27) to expire.
+OEHS monitored and ensured compliance up to this date.
+This regulation required facilities that possess or transfer certain "Chemicals of Interest," to file an in-depth screening report with DHS and comply with certain security requirements.
 The list of Chemicals of Interest includes over 300 chemicals that could potentially be used for sabotage or the creation of a weapon of mass effect.
-OEHS uses UNHCEMS® to evaluate the campus inventory for Chemicals of Interest and works with owners to ensure the inventories are accurate.

-OEHS administration of the UNHCEMS[®] Parsons Hall Flammable Liquid Report in 2021 resulted in successful maintenance of compliance obligations.
-UNHCEMS[®] automatically sends an alert to OEHS, Principal Investigators, and the DFD when volumes of flammable liquids in laboratories in Parsons Hall exceed fire code storage limits.
-In addition, UNHCEMS[®] sends a warning to OEHS and Principal Investigators (PIs) when inventories approach the storage limit, allowing us to evaluate inventories internally before reporting to the fire department is required.
+OEHS administration of the UNHCEMS® Parsons Hall Flammable Liquid Report in 2023 resulted in successful maintenance of compliance obligations.
+UNHCEMS® automatically sends an alert to OEHS, Principal Investigators, and the DFD when volumes of flammable liquids in laboratories in Parsons Hall exceed fire code storage limits.
+In addition, UNHCEMS® sends a warning to OEHS and Principal Investigators (PIs) when inventories approach the storage limit, allowing us to evaluate inventories internally before reporting to the fire department is required.
 OEHS continues to work with PIs to facilitate accurate reporting of flammable liquid inventories and accurate reporting to our emergency responders.
-This year, four warning threshold alerts were initiated, resulting in PIs reviewing their inventories listed in UNHCEMS[®], and correcting records as necessary.
-No over-limit alerts were initiated this year.
+This year there were no threshold or over-limit alerts.
+Monthly checks on inventory and reaching out to PIs when the threshold was close resulted in no alerts.